Human resource management deals not only with recruitment, training, and motivation. But, it also deals with disconnections such as:

 Before providing written confirmation of dismissal, the manager may hold a meeting with the employee and explain and be honest about the reasons for the dismissal.

-After the meeting, the manager must provide written confirmation of the dismissal to the employee, including the reasons for the decision and relevant details regarding compensation or benefits.
-It is also important to revoke employee access to company systems and information.
+After the meeting, the manager must provide the employee with written confirmation of the dismissal, including the reasons for the decision and relevant details regarding compensation or benefits.
+It is also important to revoke the employee’s access to company systems and information.

 Finally, employers should consider any legal or regulatory requirements that may apply to the termination process, such as providing a notice period or offering a severance package.
 By following these general steps, they can ensure the dismissal process is handled fairly, with dignity, and by applicable laws and regulations.